ntresvalles1/valetbike/README.md

 ## Recommended walkthrough steps to observe key features
 * On the landing page, check the map and its features.
 Observe the different locations of the stations and the number of docked bikes at each station.
 * Any users (logged in or not) should be able to see details of the app by clicking on “About Us” at the navigation bar.
+Click through all the pages on the navigation bar.
 * Click on the profile page.
 If you do not have an account follow the instructions to sign-up.
 Otherwise, log-in.
     * After creating a new account, you must activate that account by clicking on the link sent to your email.
 * After logging in, view your profile page that reflects your personal information, membership, and past rides.